Treats irritable bowel syndrome.

 Warnings While Using This Medicine:

-- Make sure your doctor knows if you are pregnant, if you have liver disease, kidney disease, or overactive thyroid.
-Tell your doctor about any heart or blood vessel problems you have, including heart rhythm problems, congestive heart failure, or high blood pressure.
-Make sure your doctor knows if you have ongoing diarrhea, or an ileostomy or colostomy.
-Tell your doctor if you have autonomic neuropathy (a nerve problem), or a hiatal hernia (problems with your esophagus).
+- Tell your doctor if you are pregnant, or if you have liver disease, kidney disease, GERD, ulcerative colitis, autonomic neuropathy, or any heart or blood vessel problems, including heart rhythm problems, heart failure, or high blood pressure.

 Possible Side Effects While Using This Medicine: